 The Differences Between Consolidated and Combined Financial Statement Reporting Methods:

 Notice that under the consolidated presentation there is a separate line item for non-controlling equity as well as non-controlling income.
 These amounts represent the total equity of the real estate entity and the equipment entity as well as any third-party rentals (i.e. inter-company rentals are eliminated in either presentation method.

-This is misleading as it suggests that there is a third-party that hold interest in the real estate entity and equipment entity (i.e. non-controlling interest) when in fact all interest is under common control.
-Certainly there might be situations where a VIE would exist under a common controlled group, but under this often seen real world example it is clear that the VIE literature is not applicable and instead combined presentation is appropriate.
+This is misleading as it suggests that there is a third party that holds interest in the real estate entity and equipment entity (i.e. non-controlling interest) when in fact all interest is under common control.
+Certainly there might be situations where a VIE would exist under a common controlled group, but under this often seen real-world example, it is clear that the VIE literature is not applicable and instead a combined presentation is appropriate.